Phishing

 Examples of scams*

-Ronan received an SMS on his phone, that looked to have come from his bank, advising that suspicious activity had been detected on his credit card and that the card had been suspended.
+Ronan received an SMS on his phone, that looked to have come from his bank, advising that unusual activity had been detected on his credit card and that the card had been suspended.
 The message contained a link for him to click on, to restore the card access.

 Ronan clicked on the link and was taken to a webpage (that looked just like his banks) which asked him to enter a number of personal details as part of the security validation, including full name, date of birth, address, phone number and credit card details, which he completed and submitted.